 Quantum Materials Science Unit (Yoshinori Okada)

-The broad objective of the researches in this unit is exploring novel physics in quantum materials, which also lead to future nano-electronics and nano-spintronics applications.
-Particularly, our unit focuses on topological materials, Dirac materials, 2D van der Waals materials, correlated systems, and high-Tc superconductors.
-Our strength is the capability of combining advanced material synthesis technique and ultra-high resolution single particle spectroscopies.
+The broad objective of the research in this unit is exploring novel physics in quantum materials, which also lead to future nano-electronics and nano-spintronics applications.
+Particularly, our unit focuses on topological materials, Dirac materials, 2D van der Waals materials, correlated systems and high-Tc superconductors.
+Our strength is the capability of combining advanced material synthesis techniques and ultra-high resolution single particle spectroscopies.
 This will allow us to design novel charge, spin, orbital, and/or phonon states in a variety of engineered quantum systems.

-Through cutting edge research, we provide great opportunity for young people to learn multiple skills, including bulk single crystal growth, epitaxial thin film growth, and advanced microscopies/spectroscopies.
+Through cutting edge research, we provide great opportunities for both young people and experienced academics to learn multiple skills, including bulk single crystal growth, epitaxial thin film growth and advanced microscopies/spectroscopies.